sgoulas/pdpProject/docs/DevelopmentDiary/August/August.md

 I wrapped my `_app.tsx` component with the `ApolloProvider` and updated my `api` folder to only export the apollo `client`.
 I also removed the custom types I had previously added since they were redundant.
 I also added the new provider to the custom `render` method I am exporting from the `testUtils` directory.
 Naming the variable `AllTheProviders` paid off :P.

 Now I want to add a simple network call to my `Main.tsx` component (the `/` route of the application) to fetch some data from my server and display them on the front end.
 This is the moment of truth!

+In the end it was wrong to have my actual apollo provider in the testing utilities file.
+Makes sense.
+I added an additional type to be exported that describes the graphQL mocks, basically the `MockedProviderProps['mocks']` type, so that I don't have to type it each time.